Lodo Guenzi

-Lodovico Guenzi (born 1 July 1986), known as Lodo Guenzi, is an Italian singer, musician and actor, member of the indie rock band Lo Stato Sociale.
+Lodovico "Lodo" Guenzi (/it/; born 1 July 1986) is an Italian singer, musician and actor, former member of the indie rock band Lo Stato Sociale.

 Early life and education

-Guenzi was born in Bologna in the Santo Stefano neighborhood on 1 July 1986.
+Guenzi was born in the Santo Stefano neighborhood of Bologna on 1 July 1986.
 His father, Alberto, is a professor of Economic History at the University of Parma and director of the Department of Economics, while his mother is a judge.

 He graduated from the Liceo Classico Galvani in Bologna and briefly moved to Udine to study acting at the Nico Pepe Academy of Dramatic Art.

 Career

 Music career

 Upon returning to Bologna, he decided to focus on music and began working as a DJ at the local radio station Radio Città Fujiko.
 At the radio station, he met Alberto Guidetti (Bebo) and Alberto Cazzola (Albi), and they formed the indie rock band Lo Stato Sociale in 2009.
 Guenzi, in addition to singing, also plays guitar, piano, and synthesizer.
 The trio, which later expanded to a quintet with Enrico Roberto and Francesco Draicchio, was noticed by the record label Garrincha Dischi, which produced their first album Turisti della democrazia in 2012.

 The band achieved considerable success in Italy and released five more albums and several EPs.
 They performed multiple times at the Concerto del Primo Maggio, a televised concert promoted by Italian trade unions to celebrate the International Workers' Day, with Guenzi hosting it alongside Ambra Angiolini in 2018 and in 2019.
 In 2018, they placed second at the 68th Sanremo Music Festival with the song "Una vita in vacanza".
 That same year, Guenzi replaced Asia Argento as a judge in the twelfth edition of X Factor.

 In 2021, they returned to the Sanremo Music Festival with "Combat Pop".
-In 2024, following the death of their manager and mentor Matteo Romagnoli, the band announced their withdraw from the scene.
+In 2024, following the death of their manager and mentor Matteo Romagnoli, the group announced their disbandment.